Earthquakes cannot be predicted based on current research and technology.

-“Space Weather” tends to affect mostly technological systems such as GPS and electricity grids, but falls short of affecting seismic activity.
-There is not a causal relationship between space weather and earthquakes – meaning space weather does not cause earthquakes.
+“Space Weather” tends to affect primarily technological systems such as GPS and electricity grids but falls short of affecting seismic activity.
+There is no causal relationship between space weather and earthquakes – meaning space weather does not cause earthquakes.

-Over the course of the Sun’s 11-year variable cycle, the occurrence of flares and magnetic storms waxes and wanes, but earthquakes occur without any such 11-year variability.
-Since earthquakes are driven by processes in the Earth’s interior, they would occur even if solar flares and magnetic storms were to somehow cease occurring.
+Throughout the Sun’s 11-year variable cycle, the occurrence of flares and magnetic storms waxes and wanes, but earthquakes occur without any such 11-year variability.
+Since earthquakes are driven by processes in the Earth’s interior, they would occur even if solar flares and magnetic storms were to cease somehow occurring.

-Any seismic event occurring during one of these solar flares or magnetic storms are coincidental and not related.
+Any seismic event occurring during one of these solar flares or magnetic storms is coincidental and not related.

 The popular belief is that the full moon or a supermoon has the strongest tidal pull – which allegedly places more stress on the Earth’s crust and increases the chances that a fault may slip.
 Another (incorrect) theory is that somehow, a supermoon or full moon slows the rotation of the Earth, inexplicably triggering seismic activity.

-Susan Hough, a seismologist at the United States Geological Survey, looked into whether large (<M8.0) earthquakes occur during particular lunar phases, dating back to the 1600s.
+A seismologist at the United States Geological Survey, Susan Hough, examined whether large (<M8.0) earthquakes occur during particular lunar phases, dating back to the 1600s.
 She found that the occurrence of a quake has no relationship to the position of the moon or sun relative to the earth.

-Just like “earthquake weather,” any quakes that occur during these periods are likely just coincidental.
+Like “earthquake weather,” any quakes that occur during these periods are likely coincidental.